wei2912/cgjs/guessthenum/exercises.md

 This week, there are a couple of coding exercises.
 You are required to do *all* of the exercises.

+Submit your exercises to us through email, to either of us.

 ## 1. Multiples of 3 and 5

 Adapted from [Project Euler: Problem 1](https://projecteuler.net/problem=1).